RitujaM/GraphQLiOSDemo/README.md

 6. Created an Apollo client with Network.swift file and added authorization with the generated GitHub token, build.
 7. In the viewController file add an array of [subtypes of the particular query] for storing list of repositories.
 8. Updated the array in loadRepoList() method.
-9. Added paginaition using scrollviewdidscrollview() method to check the offset and get more repos if its the last cell of the table
+9. Added paginaition using scrollviewdidscrollview() method to check the offset and get more repos if its at the bottom of the table